-- 6.11 The Consumption Data obtained in respect of each meter on a particular Feeder or Section of LV Feeder will be aggregated together to give a monthly HH profile for that particular Feeder Section of LV Feeder.
-This means that the risk that an individual may be identified from it only applies to the 1% of customers who are the sole connectee on an individual feeder or substation. - 6.12
+6.11 The Consumption Data obtained in respect of each meter on a particular LV Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three) will be aggregated together to give a monthly HH profile for that particular LV Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three).
+This means that the risk that an individual may be identified from it could only apply to the 1% of customers who are the sole connectee on an individual feeder or substation.

-7. Privacy Impact Assessment - OFGEM Criteria 6

-"Be accompanied by a Privacy Impact Assessment, consistent with the ICO's code of practice"

-- 7.1 A copy of WPD's Privacy Impact Assessment is included in Appendix 1 of this Data Privacy Plan. - 7.2 WPD's Privacy Impact Assessment has been carried out in consultation with the ICO.
-WPD has incorporated the ICO's feedback into its Privacy Impact Assessment to ensure compliance with the DPA. - 8.
-IT security processes used in relation to processing of Consumption Data will conform to ISO 27001 and ISO 27005 standards OFGEM Criteria 7

-"Demonstrate the conformity of the adopted IT security process to the ISO 27001 and ISO 27005 standards in order to exclude any possibility of the DNO re-associating the granular data to a premises after its anonymisation has been achieved"

-- 8.1 WPD's IT systems have been thoroughly tested to ensure Smart Energy Code (SEC) compliance via the User Entry Process Tests. - 8.2 Security has been validated by the successful completion of an audit of WPD systems by SEC appointed auditors.
-The Audit is an assessment against the relevant ISO standards for information security (ISO27001, 27005, 27035). - 8.3 Ongoing management oversight will ensure that WPD systems continue to meet the standards expected by the SEC in the areas of system processes and security. - 8.4 WPD will only obtain Consumption Data via SEC governed processes and infrastructure via secure data transmission.
-WPD will not obtain Consumption Data directly from Customer's smart meters. - 8.5 - 8.6 In order to access Consumption Data WPD users will require a User ID and secure password.
+- 7. Privacy Impact Assessment OFGEM Criteria 6 - "Be accompanied by a Privacy Impact Assessment, consistent with the ICO's code of practice" - 7.1 A copy of NGED's Privacy Impact Assessment is included in Appendix 1 of this Data Privacy Plan. - 7.2 NGED's Privacy Impact Assessment has been carried out in consultation with the ICO.
+NGED has incorporated the ICO's feedback into its Privacy Impact Assessment to ensure compliance with the DPA. - 8.
+IT security processes used in relation to processing of Consumption Data will conform to ISO 27001 and ISO 27005 standards OFGEM Criteria 7 - "Demonstrate the conformity of the adopted IT security process to the ISO 27001 and ISO 27005 standards in order to exclude any possibility of the DNO re-associating the granular data to a premises after its anonymisation has been achieved" - 8.1 NGED's IT systems have been thoroughly tested to ensure Smart Energy Code (SEC) compliance via the User Entry Process Tests. - 8.2 Security has been validated by the successful completion of an audit of NGED systems by SEC appointed auditors.
+The Audit is an assessment against the relevant ISO standards for information security (ISO27001, 27005, 27035). - 8.3 Ongoing management oversight will ensure that NGED systems continue to meet the standards expected by the SEC in the areas of system processes and security. - 8.4 NGED will only obtain Consumption Data via SEC governed processes and infrastructure via secure data transmission.

+- 8.6 In order to access Consumption Data NGED users will require a User ID and secure password.
 Individuals who access Consumption Data will need to be part of a defined security group that ensures only persons with a genuine business need are able to access Consumption Data. - 8.7 Access to Consumption Data will be granted via a limited number of specific applications.
-WPD will not permit ad-hoc access to the Consumption Data (for example, via end user written reporting tools).
-In addition, external access to the Consumption Data (e.g. via the internet) will not be permitted. - 8.8 In addition, WPD will implement policies, procedures and internal training to safeguard Consumption Data (see paragraph 7 of WPD's Privacy Impact Assessment; table entitled "Identification of Privacy Risks and Solutions"; Risk 12).
+NGED will not permit ad-hoc access to the Consumption Data (for example, via end user written reporting tools).
+In addition, external access to the Consumption Data (e.g. via the internet) will not be permitted. - 8.8 In addition, NGED will implement policies, procedures and internal training to safeguard Consumption Data (see paragraph 7 of NGED's Privacy Impact Assessment; table entitled "Identification of Privacy Risks and Solutions"; Risk 12).